xapix-io/json-input-bootstrap-rails/readme.md

 The functionality is very basic right now, as this is really just meant as a handy shortcut if you need, for example, payload params in a POST request to be quickly converted to JSON.

-### Contetnts
+### Contents

 There are four files in this package, including this README.

 The others are:

 #### sample.html
-This file has sample html, including two text areas and the modal in which the helper form resides.
+This file has a sample html file which includes two text areas with the proper class for the javascript/css to work.
 Things to note in this file are that:

+1. When the page loads, a custom modal is appended to the end of the body section.
+It's unlikely, but if your IDs/classes match the names of stuff in this modal, it'll stop working.
-1. Each text area has an ID attribute.
-This is required so that the helper knows where to put your stringified JSON when you click save.
+2. Each text area has an ID attribute.
+This is required so that the script knows where to put your stringified JSON when you click save.
 It'll add the final output JSON to the textarea with the ID in which you clicked to open the modal.
-The ID can be anything you like--there is no required convention for this part.
+The ID can be anything you like--there is no required convention for this part--it just needs to be there.
-2. Each text area that you want to trigger JSON-helper needs to have a class of "json-helper".
+3. Each text area that you want to trigger the script for needs to have a class of "json-input-bootstrap-rails".

-It is suggested you borrow the modal code directly, but if you want to modify it and/or make your own, be wary of the way IDs and classes are used in the CSS and JS files so that the event listeners still get triggered.

 #### json_input_bootstrap_rails.css
 This file has the CSS to style elements of the modal.
 Feel free to edit the style as you like, just be careful about renaming the pre-given non-bootstrap classes, as they might mess with the Javascript if you change them.